1933 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 S1,786,00090,0005.0392%

-Unlike most years when multiple mints produced coins, 1933 was different – only the San Francisco Mint operated, producing 1,786,000 half dollars.
-This happened because the Great Depression drastically reduced demand for coins, making it unnecessary for other mints to operate.
+Unlike most years when multiple mints produced coins, 1933 was different — only the San Francisco Mint operated for half dollars, producing 1,786,000 coins.
+The Great Depression had reduced coin demand so severely that Philadelphia and Denver mints produced no half dollars at all.

 Also Read: What Half Dollars Are Worth Money?